 The last and most diverse problem that affects each and every one of us regardless of time constraints, knowledge, ethnicity, or social class – your relationship with food.
 Even food experts struggle with this one.
 Because relationships are on-going, they take work.
 They aren’t black and white, they’re ever-changing.
 Your relationship with food is a holistic yet invisible entity that only you have the power to control.
 It’s a journey involving mindfulness, understanding, knowledge (of course), and balance.
 Your relationship with food isn’t so much a problem, it’s more of a dance.
 And sometimes, (okay, a lot of times) you’ve got two left feet.

-Now, what if I told you there were services and a person behind those services who could teach you how to dance with food.
+Now, what if I told you there were services and people behind those services who could teach you how to dance with food.
 Welcome to The Holistic Trick – I’m so glad you decided to stop by.
 Now, get on your dancing shoes!